Lightstreamer/Lightstreamer-example-Messenger-adapter-java/README.md

 Contains the source code for the Messenger Data Adapter.
 This Data Adapter provides a basic round-trip support for client-originated messages to client-specific Items.

 #### Messenger MetadataAdapter
 Contains the source code for a Metadata Adapter to be associated with the Messenger Demo Data Adapter.
-This Metadata Adapter inherits from the reusable `LiteralBasedProvider` in [Lightstreamer - Reusable Metadata Adapters - Java Adapter](https://github.com/Lightstreamer/Lightstreamer-example-ReusableMetadata-adapter-java) and just adds a simple support for message submission.<br>
+This Metadata Adapter inherits from the reusable `LiteralBasedProvider` in [Lightstreamer Java In-Process Adapter SDK](https://github.com/Lightstreamer/Lightstreamer-lib-adapter-java-inprocess#literalbasedprovider-metadata-adapter) and just adds a simple support for message submission.<br>
 It should not be used as a reference for a real case of client-originated message handling, as no guaranteed delivery and no clustering support is shown.

 #### The Adapter Set Configuration